Tax-Free and Stress-Free Savings

 - Use a pre-authorized contribution plan (PAC) to automatically deposit a set amount into your TFSA at certain times.

-At BVCU, you can add any combination of the following investments to your TFSA.
+At BVCU, through our partnership with Credential, you can add any combination of the following investments to your TFSA.

 - Term deposits

 If you go exceed your maximum contribution for the year, you have to pay a penalty to the CRA of 1% per month on the excess amount for as long as it’s in your account.